Earned Value Project Management

 In earlier presentations of that matter we find

-We use these values to calculate Cost Performance Index (CPI) and Schedule Performance Index (SPI):
+We use the values PV, EV and AC to calculate Cost Performance Index (CPI) and Schedule Performance Index (SPI):

 In our example, we obtain CPI = 0.609 and SPI = 0.778 indicating that we are over budget and behind schedule.